Light Mechs

 With its narrow profile and squat stance, the Bushwacker is the perfect ambush unit.
 Its mix of weapons can be detrimental to itself as no two weapons share the same range bracket.
 Making the Bushwacker dangerous but also not really effective at all ranges.

 A feared fire support mech, the Vulture, is armed to the teeth with weapons.
-Its only downside is the lack of ammo for its two LRM-20s, this downside is somewhat remedied with the two large and two medium plus lasers equipped on its arms.
+Its only downside is the lack of ammo for its two LRM-20s, this downside is somewhat remedied with the two large and two medium puls-lasers equipped on its arms.

 CATAPULT